SparqleSim/PauliPropagation.jl/README.md

 All of the above can be addressed by writing the additional missing code due to the nice extensibility of Julia.

+## Randomized Evolution
+Starting version `0.8`, we provide an `mcpropagate(...; max_size)` function.
+It propagates as usual, truncates if you pass truncation parameters, and when the number of terms exceeds `max_size`, it resamples down to a `resampling_size` (default `max_size / 2`) an unbiased procedure.
+This in principle allows one to arbitrarily trade memory for averaging time, but note that all coefficients become increasingly large and inaccurate the more often it must resample.

 ## Yao.jl integration

 Load `Yao` or `YaoBlocks` together with `PauliPropagation` to convert observables to Yao blocks: